Need to buy a travel breast pump? Then you’re certainly in the right place because this detailed guide features only the best breast pumps for travel!

 Overall, the BellaBaby pump is probably not the best of all the double electric pumps, but it’s the top option in its price range.
 It’s portable, easy to use, and it has a battery so you can use it without access to electricity, which is what makes it a great travel pump for new moms on a budget.

-If you’re looking for the Mercedes of breast pumps, the Medela Freestyle Flex is certainly a worthy contender.
+If you’re looking for a top-of-the-line breast pump, the Medela Freestyle Flex is certainly a worthy contender.
 It’s lightweight, portable, touch-screen operated, and compatible with a smartphone app.
 This double electric breast pump is one of the best pumps in existence, so you can imagine it has a hefty price tag.

-This is definitely not for moms on a budget, but if you’ve got cash to spare and you want a really good pump, this is one of the best options.
+This is definitely not for moms on a budget, but if you want a really good pump, this is one of the best options.
 It’s got a rechargeable battery that uses a USB Type-C to charge, and it’s even got Bluetooth connectivity.
 You can connect the pump to the Medela Family app, and you’ll get instant access to all the pumping information you could need.

-The battery of the pump lasts for about two hours.
-It’s not the best battery life we saw in this review, but it’s certainly one of the longest ones.
+At two hours of battery life, it’s not the best we saw in this review, but it’s certainly one of the longest ones.

-Additionally, it’s important to note that this breast pump features a closed system with Overflow Protection.
+Additionally, this breast pump features a closed system with Overflow Protection.
 This prevents the milk from entering the tubes, which ensures a cleaner and more sterile pumping experience.

 If you’re looking for the best portable breast pump and money’s not an object, the Willow Pump is absolutely the best choice.
 It’s a wearable, in-bra pump that’s entirely wireless, discreet, and leak-proof, for a comfortable pumping experience anywhere and in any position.
 The only catch is that it’s the priciest option out of the bunch, so only consider this breast pump if you’ve got cash to spare.